 The water is a great thing.
 Without water we can't live.
 And when the wind blows into the water, the water will purify the air.
 Nothing is better than water.

-'Course a person gets tired of fish too, you know, and you want something else to eat too.
-Sometime we'd go out and get a partridge or a bird or whatever we wanted to eat to flavor our stew.
-We'd get a partridge, a bird.
+'Course a person gets tired of fish, you know, and you want something else to eat too.
+Sometimes we'd go out and get a partridge or a bird or whatever we wanted to eat to flavor our stew.
+We'd get a partridge -- a bird.
 There was plenty of game, and we didn't have to go far to get this game.
-We'd go out to get a bird to flavor our stew.
+We'd just go out nearby to wherever we were and get a bird to flavor our stew.
 Maybe we would get a duck or something along the river.
 I've seen that too.
-Then we'd cool off the body heat(15) of the bird.
+Then we'd cool off the body heat(18) of the bird.
 If we were hungry, we'd put it in cool water.
-By the time we'd get it cooled off we'd cook it up.
-It'd be all fixed up.
+By the time we'd get it cooled off we'd be ready to cook it up.
+Before too long it'd be all fixed up.
 Boy, would we have a stew!
 Then we're satisfied.

-Then we'd set there, and then talk.
+Then we'd sit there, and talk.
 "This is a great land.
 This is a great country we live in.
 How do you like this land?
 We're free; we're free while we're here."

 We'd always put some fish up for the winter, even though we fished all year long.
 When we wanted to go fishing in the winter, we shoved a net under the ice.
-About 1908, 1909, we had a good winter, so we used to go fish a lot that year.
-We didn't use fish houses, we used nets.
+About 1908, 1909, we had a good winter, so we used to go fishing a lot that year.
+We didn't use fish houses; we used nets.
 That way we got all the fresh fish we wanted.
-We always got along good, very well.
-But later on, they limited that.(16) In freezing time and when we were storaging for winter the fish just froze.
-In cold weather the fish didn't spoil out there.
-It's froze!
+We always got along good; very well.
+But later on, they limited that.(19) In freezing time, and when we were storaging for winter, the fish just froze.
+In cold weather the fish didn't spoil when they were outside.
+They froze!
 At Mille Lacs they'd cord the fish up by piles.
 They'd cord fish at Mille Lacs.
 That's pretty good.
-In the summer, we smoked them, dry-cured them.
+In the summer, we smoked them -- dry-cured them.
 During the meantime of warm weather we smoked and dry-cured fish for winter use.
 We dried the fish by baking it and smoking it.

 Oohh!!
 Some of those Indians that caught whitefish had five hundred.
 They had four or five or six racks, and each rack was six or seven feet long.
 They were smoking them on the racks.
 Altogether they would have about five hundred fish.
 Some might have five hundred to a rack.
 I know that because one year we had five hundred fish hung up when my mother asked me how many we had.

 In the olden days the fish were pretty good size.
 We ate whitefish and any kind of fish.
 Northerns were heavier and were well-matured.
 We had northerns that were ten, twelve, sixteen pounds.
-And the bullheads and the other fish were all the same.
-Those fish were taken care of!
+And the bullheads and the other fish were all prepared the same; those fish were taken care of!
 They were well taken care of, and cured.

 The Indian always tested the fish.